Badgerati/Pode.Web/docs/Tutorials/Actions/Button.md

 You can update a button's Icon, DisplayName, Colour, and Size using [`Update-PodeWebButton`](../../../Functions/Actions/Update-PodeWebButton).

-For example, just change a solid button to be yellow and outlined:
+For example, to change a solid button to be yellow and outlined:

 ```powershell
 New-PodeWebCard -Content @(